oracle/docker-images/OracleDatabase/samples/applypatch/README.md

 Once you have built your base image you can create a patched version of it.
 In order to build such an image you will have to provide the patch zip file.
 Note: Some patches require a newer version of `OPatch`, the Oracle Interim Patch Installer utility.
-The scripts will automatically install a newer OPatch version if provided.
+The scripts will automatically install a newer OPatch version, if provided.

 # The patch structure
-The script used in this example relies on following structure:
+The scripts used in this example rely on following directory structure:

     12.1.0.2
        patches